 Keep in mind that when pitching, you are not only pitching your business, you are pitching yourself.
 It is good to be professional and prepared, but don’t come across as aloof or too argumentative.
 Have passion, but be realistic.
 Tenacity is good, within limits.
 How you conduct yourself in the pitch, and in “real life” will factor into the investor’s decision, too.
 Be humble, kind, and honest.
 Listen and be coachable.
 And be personable.
 Investors are investing in you, particularly in the early stages.
 You need to be as investable as your business.

-7. Know your own limitations.
+7. Know your limitations.

 An entrepreneur’s passion generally drives the startup idea.
 Quite often that passion is driven by a desire to solve a problem.
-Yet, sometimes those who are motivated to solve a problem may not be or have the desire to be, a great business person.
+Sometimes those who are motivated to solve a problem may not be or have the desire to be, a great business person.
 You may have created a great product, but you may not have the business knowledge or experience to grow the business opportunity.
 If an investor sees the value in the product, he or she might choose to invest; however, the equity ask might be 50% or more.
 The higher equity asks stems from the investors understanding of what needs to be done to turn your idea or product into a business.
 Such offers are always worth considering.

-Investors willing to make an investment in you to help you build structure and sales of your product likely deserve a higher equity stake.
+Investors willing to invest in you to help you build structure and sales of your product likely deserve a higher equity stake.
 In such situations, investors may well be bringing more to the table than you might be.
 In these circumstances, it is essential to consider your strengths, weaknesses, and interests, and then determine the real value you bring to the opportunity.
 This is the time, to be honest with yourself.
 Don’t forget that 40% of a company making money is worth a lot more than 100% of a company that is not making money.

 8. Investors bring strengths and weaknesses.

-Each investor will have his or her own strengths and weaknesses.
+Each investor will have his or her strengths and weaknesses.
 They know them, and you must know them, too.
 Whenever possible, learn more about an investor, his or her likes, and dislikes, how they have invested in the past, what they’re looking for in an investment, and what they feel they can bring to the table.
 Knowing this will help you choose the best investor match for your business, and enable you to tailor your pitch to the investor.

-As an entrepreneur, it is just as important for you to how you might leverage the strengths and downplay the weaknesses of a given investor in your venture.
+As an entrepreneur, it is just as vital for you to how you might leverage the strengths and downplay the weaknesses of a given investor in your venture.
 Choosing the wrong investor can be the kiss of death for an entrepreneur.
 Finding the best match is critical for success.

 Although not every investment pitch will be made to a Shark like those on the show, entrepreneurs can learn from watching others pitch and listening to the questions asked by the investors.
 I watch little television these days, but I do try to catch Shark Tank each week, and when I’m traveling, I am guilty of binge-watching reruns of the show on CNBC.
 I am so surprised when I hear entrepreneurs tell me they have not seen the show.
 I think they’re missing out.
 I learn something every time I watch Shark Tank.
 If you’re an entrepreneur, I know you will, too.